How to clear cache on your iPhone

 Some other apps have this feature as well, so rummage around in their Settings to see if you can clear the cache.

-Unfortunately, most data-heavy apps like Facebook and Snapchat don’t have cache cleanup, so the only way to purge their Documents & Data is to delete the app itself and then reinstall it.
-Before you do that, make sure you have all the login info, because you probably don’t want to get locked out of your social media accounts.
+The majority of cache-heavy apps like Facebook and Snapchat don’t have a built-in cleanup, so the only way to delete cache for an app like that is to delete and reinstall the app itself.
+Before you do that, make sure you have all your login info: deleting an app will clear not only its cache, but all its Documents and Data, including login details.
+And you probably don’t want to get locked out of your Facebook account.

 - Movies and series in Netflix

 - Music in Spotify or Apple Music